 February 12, 2021 - by Synoptek

 As recently as a few years ago, manufacturers viewed optimizing productivity and increasing customer satisfaction in isolation.
-However, digital disruption is fundamentally changing the way manufacturers do business, requiring them to use modern technology to drive transformational change across the organization: enhancing manufacturing efficiency, improving quality of products, optimizing inventory, accelerating time-to-market, and meeting the fluctuating needs of customers.
+However, digital disruption is fundamentally changing the way manufacturers do business, requiring them to use modern technology to drive transformational change across the organization.
+In turn, this enhances manufacturing efficiency, improves the quality of products, optimizes inventory, accelerates time-to-market, and meets the fluctuating needs of customers.

 Dynamics 365 FO (now offered as two separate applications – Dynamics 365 Finance and Dynamics 365 Supply Chain Management) is a popular choice for manufacturers to drive end-to-end business process efficiency.
 With features built using rich analytics, embedded intelligence, and modern reporting, it offers manufacturers the convenience of unifying all aspects of their supply chain using a single, comprehensive system.
-Read on to learn what challenges are rife in the manufacturing industry and how Dynamics 365 helps in overcoming them with speed and precision.
+Read on to learn more about the top manufacturing challenges facing the industry and how Dynamics 365 helps in overcoming them with speed and precision.

 Improving visibility while increasing efficiency and lowering costs are key concerns for manufacturers.
-In the absence of the right data at fingertips, it becomes difficult to enable greater productivity and profitability to meet strict delivery schedules and deadlines.
-The presence of siloed departments and isolated legacy systems further adds to the woes, as manufacturers don’t have the visibility, they need across functions such as finance, sales, customer service, and supply chain operations.
+In the absence of the right data, it becomes difficult to enable greater productivity and profitability to meet strict delivery schedules and deadlines.
+The presence of siloed departments and isolated legacy systems further adds to these woes, as manufacturers don’t have the visibility they need across functions such as finance, sales, customer service, and supply chain operations.
 Here are the top challenges that manufacturers face today:

 In an industry where technicians spend a majority of time on the field, using policies and workflows that are configured towards specific business needs helps in supplying the right product at the right time to the right field service agent.
 But in the absence of modern field service capabilities, field agents find it difficult to standardize workflows, cater to customers, and get timely approvals.
 Agents also struggle to manage resource assignments across multiple work orders and organizations fail to assign the right field service agent with the right job skills to the right location at the right time – impacting issue resolution.
 Lack of real-time updates and personalized interactions further impact visibility and an accurate view of the buying cycle to ensure procurement always stays within indicated quantity and price levels.